 In early 2022, Z-Grills generously sent me their new Wood Pellet Grill Smoker for a full review on Angry BBQ.
-This review comes from someone who has never owned a pellet grill.
+This review comes from someone who knows a lot about cooking/grilling, but has never owned a pellet grill.
 I am excited to share about our experience and thoughts about the Z Grills 700D3, key details about the smoker, and the range of dishes that you can cook on this baby.

 |Z Grills 700D3||CHECK PRICE|

 |Z Grills Pellets||CHECK PRICE|

 Z Grills started as a manufacturer of pellet grills for other brands in the industry.
 They made their first appearance with their own branded grill in 2017 when they raised nearly a half of million dollars on a crowdfunding site.
 Since then, they have become a very popular pellet grill manufacturer for the US market.

 They offer several wood pellet grills within different categories.
 Starting with the recently launched portable 200A Pellet Grill, you can enjoy meals wherever you’re planning on barbecuing.

 The next grill category is the 450-500 series, with 450 square inches of cooking area.
 The 600-700 category is their mid-size grill series, and their largest grills are in the 1000 series.
 Within each category, there are plenty of color configurations and storage options.

 Z Grills’ comparison tool lets you select up to 3 different models to compare the specs to choose the one that’s right for you.